 The Exchange assessed whether the fee may impact different types or sizes of Members differently.
 As a threshold matter, the fee does not by design apply differently to different types or sizes of Members.
 Nonetheless, the Exchange assessed whether there would be any differences in the amount of the projected fee that correlate to the type and/or size of different Members.
 This assessment revealed that the number of assigned Limited Service MEI Ports, and thus projected fees, correlates closely to a Member's inbound message volume to the Exchange.
 Specifically, as inbound message volume increases per Member, the number of requested and assigned Limited Service MEI Ports increases.
-The following table presents data from October 2023 evidencing the correlation between a Member's inbound message volume and the number of Limited Service MEI Port assigned to the Member as of October 31, 2023.
+The following table presents data from December 2023 evidencing the correlation between a Member's inbound message volume and the number of Limited Service MEI Port assigned to the Member as of December 31, 2023.

-Number of Ports Average Daily Message Traffic Total Message Traffic Overall Percentage of all Message Traffic for Month 1-4 2,171,903,372 47,781,874,178 22.03% 5 or more 7,658,332,916 169,077,324,161 77.97%
+Number of Ports Average Daily Message Traffic Total Message Traffic Overall Percentage of all Message Traffic for Month 1-4 2,096,585,967 41,931,719,332 19.67% 5 or more 8,559,796,282 171,195,925,646 80.33%

 Members with relatively higher inbound message volume are projected to pay higher fees because they have requested more Limited Service MEI Ports.
-For example, the seven Members that subscribe to five or more Limited Service MEI Ports and are subject to the proposed monthly fee on average account for 77.97%% of October 2023 inbound messages over Limited Service MEI Ports.
-Of those seven Members, three experienced a monthly fee decrease for October 2023 under the proposed fee structure compared to the prior fee structure that provided two Limited Service MEI Ports for free and charged a tiered structure for any additional Limited Service MEI Ports.
-In contrast, the 28 Members that, based on their October 2023 Limited Service MEI Port usage are not projected to be subject to any Limited Service MEI Port fees, on average account for only 22.03% of October 2023 inbound messages over Limited Service MEI Port.
-This includes two Members that previously paid a fee that were not charged in October 2023 under the proposed fee structure.
+For example, the seven Members that subscribe to five or more Limited Service MEI Ports and are subject to the proposed monthly fee on average account for 80.33% of December 2023 inbound messages over Limited Service MEI Ports.
+The 28 Members that, based on their December 2023 Limited Service MEI Port usage are not projected to be subject to any Limited Service MEI Port fees, on average account for only 19.67% of December 2023 inbound messages over Limited Service MEI Port.
+This includes two Members that previously paid a fee that were not charged in December 2023 under the proposed fee structure.